getyoti/yoti-go-sdk/README.md

 * `path/to/your-application-pem-file.pem` is the path to the application pem file.
 It can be downloaded from the Keys tab in the [Yoti Hub](https://hub.yoti.com/).

-Please do not open the pem file as this might corrupt the key and you will need regenerate your key.
+Please do not open the pem file as this might corrupt the key, and you will need regenerate your key.

 Keeping your settings and access keys outside your repository is highly recommended.
 You can use a package like [godotenv](https://github.com/joho/godotenv) to manage environment variables more easily.